-In the September 2021 issue of Clinical Obstetrics and Gynecology there are two symposia topics:
+In the September 2023 issue Clinical Obstetrics and Gynecology there are two symposia topics: